Medial-EarlySign/MR_Wiki/Repositories/Solution details - ETL_process tool/ETL Tutorial/00.Setup/index.md

 Alternatively, if using Option 2, wrap the snippet in a script and add `import ETL_Infra` at the end to verify it works.

+## Notes:
+The `ETL_Infra` directory that we imported, is refered as [ETL_INFRA_DIR](../../High%20level%20-%20important%20paths/ETL_INFRA_DIR.md) in this guide.
+You don't need to touch it, unless you want to extend the infrastrucutre, fix bugs for all ETLs, add tests for all ETLs.

 ## Next Steps

 The first step in the ETL process is to create a module or script that fetches data in batches.
 This method is highly efficient and preferred over returning a single `DataFrame` from a simple function.